dynamofl/adapter_reference/README.md

 # OpenAI Adapter

-An API proxy service for OpenAI that provides authentication, error handling, and request validation for chat completions endpoints.
+A flexible API proxy service for OpenAI and other AI providers.
+This adapter provides authentication, error handling, request validation, and allows you to use OpenAI-compatible clients with other AI services.

 ## Features

 - **Focused API**: Supports only the core completions endpoints
 - **Authentication**: Optional API key authentication for securing your proxy
-- **Request Validation**: Validates all requests before sending to OpenAI
+- **Request Validation**: Validates all requests before sending to the AI provider
 - **Improved Error Handling**: Returns appropriate HTTP status codes and sanitized error messages
+- **Model Restrictions**: Optionally restrict which models can be used
+- **Custom Base URL**: Connect to different OpenAI-compatible endpoints
 - **Metrics**: Built-in metrics endpoint for monitoring
 - **Streaming Support**: Fully supports streaming responses for chat and completions
 - **Health Check**: Built-in health check endpoint for monitoring
+- **Extensibility**: Example adapters for other AI providers (Anthropic, Mistral)

 ## Supported Endpoints

 - `/v1/chat/completions` - Chat completions API
-- `/v1/completions` - Text completions API
+- `/v1/completions` - Text completions API (legacy)

 Note: Other OpenAI endpoints like embeddings, image generation, and model listing are not supported in this focused adapter.